Creating a High Yield “Savings Account” with Crypto & DeFi

 Great article!
 Any idea on how it works in terms of filing taxes.
 Do they provide a tax statement end of year like Banks do?

-@mrtnweiss almost 3 years ago
+@mrtnweiss over 3 years ago

 Love the article!